D3F4ULT-D3V/D3F4ULT-D3V.github.io/posts/ctOS-terminal-aesthetic-web-design.md

 ---

-The full source is at [D3F4ULT-D3V on GitHub](https://github.com/D3F4ULT-D3V).
-The site is built to be edited — add a project by updating `data/projects.json`, publish a post by adding a `.md` file and one entry to `posts/index.json`.
+The full source is at [D3F4ULT-D3V on GitHub](https://github.com/D3F4ULT-D3V/D3F4ULT-D3V.github.io).
+The site is built to be edited, add a project by updating `data/projects.json`, publish a post by adding a `.md` file and one entry to `posts/index.json`.